Editorial Staff and Contributors

 Hashimotos thyroiditis occurs when the

 immune system produces antibodies that attack cells of the thyroid gland.

 This results in thyroid swelling.
 Other less common causes include hypothyroidism as a result of neck

 Other causes of hypothyroidism include:

 About 5% of Americans have hypothyroidism.
 This condition usually occurs in adults.
-But, in some cases, children or infants may have hypothyroidism (called
+However, in some cases, children or infants may have hypothyroidism (called

 cretinism).
 Children need treatment as quickly as possible or

-Garber JR, Hennessey JV, Liebermann JA, Morris CM.
-Clinical update.
+Garber JR, Hennessey JV, et al. Clinical update.
 Managing the challenges of hypothyroidism.

 Hypothyroidism.
 EBSCO DynaMed website.
 Available at: